Life in London

 Bike

-Many of our students choose to commute via this mode of transport as BIMM London is equipped with off-street bicycle storage.
+Cycling is a great way to get around London.
+Many of our students commute via this transport mode as BIMM London is equipped with off-street bicycle storage.

-Most of central London is very well serviced by bicycle lanes and you can rent a Santander Cycle – a great value mode of transport accessed via a smartphone app – throughout the city.
+Most of central London is very well serviced by bicycle lanes, and you can rent a Santander Cycle – a great value mode of transport accessed via a smartphone app – throughout the city.

 Bus

-- Fulham Broadway is well serviced by buses.
+- Fulham Broadway is well-serviced by buses.
 Nearby Clapham and Wandsworth (both popular areas for student accommodation) are serviced by the 295 (towards Ladbroke Grove) and the 28 (towards Kensal Rise).

 - Hammersmith can be accessed most easily by the 391 (towards Sands End), the 295 (towards Clapham Junction) and the 211 (towards Waterloo).

-- Putney/ Parsons Green is serviced by the 414 (towards Maida Hill), the 14 (towards Warren Street) and the 424 (towards Craven Cottage).
-For Southfields, as above then connecting bus route: 39 (from Clapham Junction).
+- Putney/Parsons Green is serviced by the 414 (towards Maida Hill), the 14(towards Warren Street) and the 424 (towards Craven Cottage).
+For Southfields, as above, then connecting bus route: 39 (from Clapham Junction).

-- Shepherds Bush is serviced by the 295 (towards Clapham Junction.
+- Shepherd’s Bush is serviced by the 295 (towards Clapham Junction.
 West Kensington is serviced by the 28 (towards Wandsworth) and the 391 (towards Sands End).

-- Acton / Ealing – Acton (from Acton Central Overground) 207 / 607 to Shepherds Bush – change for – 295 (towards Clapham Junction)
+- Acton/Ealing – Acton (from Acton Central Overground) 207 / 607 to Shepherds Bush – change for – 295 (towards Clapham Junction)

 We strongly recommend that you apply for a Student Oyster card at the start of the new academic year to save 30% against the price of adult rate Travelcards and Bus and Tram passes.